 A Novel Idea Virtual Book Discussion

-**Please note: January’s meetings will be a virtual meeting held via Zoom.
+**Please note: April’s meetings will be a virtual meeting held via Zoom.
 Please register here to receive an email with login details.

 Download the featured book, join the discussion with a professional facilitator and engage with members just like you from the convenience and comfort of your own home.
-Our next discussion will be The Book Woman of Troublesome Creek by Kim Michele Richardson.
+Our next discussion will be News of the World by Paulette Jiles.
 Visit https://www.pbc.guru/pinnaclelibraries to sign up today!

 Need help downloading the book?
 Visit the Online Book Club Guide for instructions.